 Becoming an opener is also a way to get yourself seen by booking agents.
 Chances are the booking agents, as well as promoters and music managers for the artist(s) you are opening for, will be there.
 Again, this will make it a whole lot easier as booking agents will already know your performance style and stage presence.

-If you are finding it difficult to get gigs, try organising gigs or working with artists in the local music scene to put on a small show.
+If you are finding it difficult to get gigs, try organizing gigs with or working with artists in the local music scene to put on a small show.
 Either way, speaking to local venue owners is key.
 Creating an organic buzz will also help when pitching to booking agents, and a proven track record is crucial.

 Putting on concerts will also help you build your own network of artists to collaborate or tour with in the future.

 Keeping active online is also key.
-Remember, a range of artists from Justin Bieber to Adele were discovered through music content they had posted online.
+Remember, a range of artists from Justin Bieber to Adele was discovered through music content they had posted online.
 Regularly posting your music on social media and music platforms gives booking agents a wealth of material to use when it comes to pitching you for a gig.

 Even if you have reached out to all the booking agents on your list and haven’t heard anything back, there is no harm in getting in touch again.
 Leave it a few weeks or a month, then get in touch with new music or soundtracks from your most recent project.
 Just don’t bombard music booking agents with music every day.